suyashcjoshi/influxdb3_plugins/influxdata/Anaisdg/fbprophet/README.md

 7. **Create a Token using the CLI**

-Most `influxdb3` commands require an authentication token.
-Create an admin token using the following command and save it somewhere securely:
+Most `influxdb3` commands require an authentication token that give previleged access to the database operations.
+Create an admin token using the following command and save it somewhere securely as you will not be able to re-create it if lost.

+Create an admin token
 ```shell
 influxdb3 create token --admin
 ```